Killthebug/Bika-Lims-Wiki/Bika-LIMS-Developer-Guidelines.md

 the commit is not trivial, please branch from develop.

-3) BPF branches are not be merged into develop until automated tests pass
+**BPF branches are not be merged into develop until automated tests pass**

-4) BPF branches written by a single coder must be reviewed by at least one other and should not be merged into develop by the original coder
+**BPF branches by a single coder must be reviewed by at least one other** And should not be merged into develop by the original coder

 #### hotfix/next branch